 Wheels on Fire, my first book for the 10-13 age group, appeared in 2017.
 In the aftermath of a tragic accident, Kaz is set on vengeance.
 A school trip to Paris provides the ideal opportunity.

 After more years than I care to remember spent teaching modern languages in the UK and abroad, I now work as a supporting artist (extra) on Emmerdale, a television ‘soap’ set in a fictitious Yorkshire village.
 The hours spent waiting to be called for ‘my’ scenes give me plenty of time to jot down ideas, some inspired by the many different people I meet on set.

 After writing, my main passions have been travel and salsa (dancing, not the sauce, although I like that too), which have inspired many a story line.
+Unfortunately ill health (husband’s, not mine) has put paid to both of those for the time being.
 I am also available locally for talks on my television work, which has also included appearances on Heartbeat, The Royal, A Touch of Frost, The Final Quest and The Weakest Link, and on various aspects of writing.

 My voluntary work includes serving on the committee of RAP (the Ripon Activity Project), a social group for adults with learning disabilities.